 - work with small groups of schools on road safety education projects and initiatives

 - provide advice to principals and schools about implementation of the department's Road Safety Education, Driver Education and Training Policy

 - support principals to help solve road safety issues in and around schools.

 Empower children and young people in NSW public schools to be safe road users now and into the future.

 Whole school approach to road safety education

 - improve quality teaching of the curriculum

-- create and maintain a supportive culture, environment, and policy
+- create and maintain a safe supportive culture, environment, and policy

 - engage and liaise with parents, carers and the school community.